Algorithmic Universality, Low-Degree Polynomials, and Max-Cut in Sparse Random Graphs: Introduction and Problem Statement

-The projection $\R^n\to \{\pm 1\}^n$ is obtained first by truncating values outside $[-1,1]$ to $\pm 1$ and then increasing values inside $(-1,1)$ to $\pm 1$ sequentially while increasing the objective value.
-The resulting map is denoted by $\sigma({\rm ALG}(p),\x)$.
-We say that $p$ is a low degree (LDP) connected tree-based polynomial if (a) $\Delta$ is bounded by $n$-independent constant, (b) the degree of every variable $\b{x}_{ij}$ in every monomial is at most $2$, and (c) the graphs on the node set $[n]$ induced by the monomials in $p_i, i\in [n]$ are connected trees.
+The projection $\R^n\to \{-1, 1\}^n$ is obtained first by truncating values outside $[-1,1]$ to $\pm 1$ and then ``pushing'' values inside $(-1,1)$ to $\pm 1$ sequentially while increasing the objective value (we specify these operations in the next section).
+The resulting map is denoted by $\pmb{\sigma}({\rm ALG}(p),\x)$.
+We say that $p$ is a low-degree (LDP) connected tree-based polynomial if (a) $\Delta$ is bounded by a $d$- and $n$-independent constant, (b) the degree of every variable $\b{x}_{ij}$ in every monomial is at most $2$, and (c) the graphs on the node set $[n]$ induced by the monomials in $p_i, i\in [n]$ are connected trees.
 Part (c) will be made more precise in the next section.
 We now state informally the main result of this paper.
-We denote by $\plim, \plimd$ convergence in probability.